Shak2000/GuessingGames/README.md

 - **Try Different Angles**: If the first guess is wrong, the AI learns and improves
 - **Explore Family Trees**: Click on family member names to discover related famous people
 - **Start Fresh**: You can begin a new game anytime with different information
+- **Voice Settings**: Visit the settings page to customize your preferred voice for overview reading
+- **Test Voices**: Use the voice testing feature to find the perfect voice for your experience

 ## Troubleshooting

+### General Issues
 - **API Key Error**: Make sure both Gemini and Google Maps API keys are set in `config.py` or as environment variables
 - **Google Maps Not Loading**: Ensure you have enabled "Maps JavaScript API" and "Geocoding API" in Google Cloud Console
 - **Port Already in Use**: If port 8000 is busy, modify the port in `app.py`